ba-st/Stargate/docs/CrossOriginResourceSharing.md

 ### Caching preflight requests

-You could also indicate how long the result of the preflight request will be cached by setting a cache duration in seconds.
+You can also indicate for how long the result of the preflight request will be cached by setting a cache duration (in seconds).
 Maximum time varies between browsers.

 With the following code the cache is set to expire in 600 seconds: